Cray-HPE/docs-csm/operations/security_and_authentication/Updating_the_Liquid-Cooled_EX_Cabinet_Default_Credentials_after_a_CEC_Password_Change.md

     It will take some time for the above bash script to run.
 It will take approximately 5 minutes to update all of the credentials for a single fully populated cabinet.

     > Alternatively, use the following command on each BMC.
 Replace `BMC_XNAME` with the BMC component name (xname) to update the credentials:
+    >
     > ```bash
     > ncn-m001# cray hsm inventory redfishEndpoints update BMC_XNAME --user root --password ${CRED_PASSWORD}
     > ```

-3. Restart the `hms-discovery` Kubernetes cron job.
+1. Restart the `hms-discovery` Kubernetes CronJob.

    ```bash
    ncn-m001# kubectl -n services patch cronjobs hms-discovery -p '{"spec" : {"suspend" : false }}'
    ```

-   After 2-3 minutes, the `hms-discovery` cron job will start to power on all of the currently powered off compute slots.
+   After 2-3 minutes, the `hms-discovery` CronJob will start to power on all of the currently powered off compute slots.

-4. Wait for compute slots to be pwoered on and for HSM to re-discover the updated Redfish endpoints.
+1. Wait for compute slots to be pwoered on and for HSM to re-discover the updated Redfish endpoints.

     ```bash
     ncn-m001# sleep 300
     ```

-5. Wait for all updated Redfish endpoints to become `DiscoverOK`.
+1. Wait for all updated Redfish endpoints to become `DiscoverOK`.

-    The following bash script will find all Redfish endpoints for the liquid-cooled BMCs that are not in `DiscoverOK`, and display their `lastDiscoveryStatus`.
+    The following Bash script will find all Redfish endpoints for the liquid-cooled BMCs that are not in `DiscoverOK`, and display their `lastDiscoveryStatus`.

     ```bash
     ncn-m001# \
     cray hsm inventory redfishEndpoints list --laststatus '!DiscoverOK' --type '!RouterBMC' --format json > /tmp/redfishEndpoints.json